Pulitzer Prize Poetry Winner

 Summary

-The collected work traces Wright's passage from formal early verse to the open, deep-image lyric for which he is best remembered.
+The collected work traces Wright's passage from formal early verse to the open, deep image lyric for which readers best remember him.
 He attends to drunks, prisoners, Ohio fields, and small wounded animals, finding tenderness in the scarred industrial heartland.
-The book confirmed him as one of the great elegists of working-class and rural American life.
+The book confirmed him as one of the great elegists of working class and rural American life.

 Historical Context & Significance